 6. Audio-Technica ATH-M40x Over-Ear Headphones

-The Audio-Technica ATH-M40x may come with a price tag just under $100, but it's easily one of the best over-ear headphones under $100 that we've seen.
+The Audio-Technica ATH-M40x may come with a price tag just under $100, but they're easily some of the best over-ear headphones under $100 that we've seen.
 They offer arguably the best sound performance we've found in a model under $100 thanks to Audio-Technica's pristine technology, a choice solid enough to make these work as well for studio sound engineering as they do for general listening.
 But while they're sturdy and comfortable, they aren't going to be the best choice if you need the best noise isolation around.
 The cups are large enough to fit any head without clamping or overheating, and they can swivel at up to 90 degrees.

 7. Sony WH-CH700N Over-Ear Headphones

-8. Edifier H840 Audiophile Over-The-Ear Headphones
+8. Edifier H840 Audiophile Over-the-Ear Headphones

 9. AUSDOM Over-Ear Headphones